10 Tips for Positive Behavior in Children and Teens

 What's the most effective way to promote the very behavior you want to see in your child?

 The most effective way to promote the correct behavior you want to see in your child is through positive reinforcement.
-This involves consistently acknowledging and rewarding desired behaviors with praise, attention, or privileges, which helps reinforce those behaviors and encourages their repetition.
-Additionally, leading by example and modeling the behavior you want to see can have a powerful impact on your child's actions and attitudes.
+This involves consistently acknowledging and after challenging behavior and rewarding desired behaviors with praise, attention, or privileges, which helps reinforce those behaviors and encourages their repetition.
+Additionally, leading by example and modeling the positive behavior that you want to see can have a powerful impact on your child's actions and attitudes.

 How do defined routines improve behavior?

 Defined routines provide structure and predictability, which can help children feel secure and understand what is expected of them.
-Consistent routines also teach time management skills and promote self-discipline.
-Dealing with bad behavior in children starts with teaching them how to learn, anticipate, and adapt to daily expectations.
+Consistent routines and practices also teach time management skills and promote self-discipline.
+Dealing with bad or challenging behavior in children starts with teaching them how to learn, anticipate, and adapt to daily expectations and circumstances.

 What are non-verbal cues, and how do you use them to promote good behavior?